 HIRE AN ECO DWELLING

-For those wanting to travel lightly and enjoy an authentic experience of low-impact living with a generous dash of comfort, consider hiring a Yurt or Bell Tent.
+For those wanting to travel lightly and enjoy an authentic experience of low-impact living with a generous dash of comfort, consider hiring a Yurt, Tipi or Bell Tent.
 They come furnished or unfurnished and accommodate two palatially or a crowd if you like sleepovers!
 Info & Bookings

 Alternatively, hire one of Camplight‘s pre-pitched upcycled tents.
 Easy on you, easy on the planet!